parucker/dogs/README.md

  - Flask Rest API with SQLAlchemy
  - Apidogs created by origamid

- You can choose between them on frontend/api.js, just comment or uncomment the disered line (first one is the apidogs and the second is the flask).
+ You can choose between them on frontend/api.js, just comment or uncomment the desired line (first one is the apidogs and the second is the flask).

 ## Flask Rest API
 This one is **under develop** and only have the register backend with a simple jwt authentication working